Proclus01/megaprompter/README.md

 ## MegaTest (megatest)

 Analyze your repo and produce a comprehensive, language-aware test plan.
-Identifies testable subjects (functions/methods/classes/endpoints/entrypoints), infers I/O and complexity risk, and proposes concrete scenarios per level: smoke, unit, integration, end-to-end, regression.
+Identifies testable subjects, infers I/O and complexity risk, and proposes concrete scenarios per level: smoke, unit, integration, end-to-end, regression.

 New in this version:
 - Coverage-aware suggestions.
 Existing tests are analyzed and subjects are flagged: